For Operators & Workshops

 Certification Process

-1. Application Submission: Complete and submit the certification application form
+1. Application Submission — complete and submit the certification application

-2. Documentation Review: NZIFDA reviews your business documentation, licenses, and insurance
+2. Documentation Review — NZIFDA reviews your business documentation, licences, and insurance

 Quick Links